-Sandy has over 39 years of experience representing debtors, lenders, purchasers, creditors and borrowers in and out of Chapter 11 matters, as well as in business and lending transactions and loan workouts.
+Sandy has over 39 years of experience representing debtors, lenders, purchasers, creditors, and borrowers in and out of Chapter 11 matters, as well as in business and lending transactions and loan workouts.
 He has very diverse experience in business and business reorganizations, not only in the Central, Northern, and Southern Districts of California, but throughout the United States.

-During his career, Sandy has represented clients in the automotive, entertainment, food and beverage, hospitality, real estate, retail, and telecommunications industries, as well as religious organizations including the International Society of Krishna Consciousness and Chabad of Westwood.
+During his career, Sandy has represented clients in the automotive, entertainment, food and beverage, hospitality, real estate, retail, and telecommunications industries, as well as religious organizations, including the International Society of Krishna Consciousness and Chabad of Westwood.
 Sandy’s past representations include serving as counsel for the Debtor in numerous retail Chapter 11 cases, including a 21-store mini-department store chain; a 41-store chain retailer and licensor of dynamic trade names; a large tile and brick retailer; a retail mall and banquet facility; various shopping malls, hotels, and entertainment venues; a retail jewelry store chain; and a number of upper-and middle-market cellular telephone retailers.

 Recently, Sandy also successfully confirmed a plan of reorganization for Hawkeye Entertainment, LLC, after prevailing in a five-day trial regarding the assumption of a commercial lease (over the hard-fought objection of the landlord).
 The leased premises is home to one of the most popular night club and event venues in the world.
 In addition to prevailing at trial, Sandy’s client obtained a legal fees award against the landlord of approximately $600,000.
 The case resulted in a number of reported decisions, including In re Hawkeye Entm’t 625 B.R.
 745 (Bankr.
 C.D.
 Cal.
 2021), aff’d In re Hawkeye Entm’t 2:20-cv-10656-FLA (U.S.D.C; 2021); and affirmed on appeal to the 9th Circuit Court of Appeals in In re Hawkeye Entm’t __ F4th ___ (9th Cir.
 2022).

-Sandy often represents borrowers in negotiating and documenting new financing, DIP loans and takeout financing.
+Sandy often represents borrowers in negotiating and documenting new financing, DIP loans, and takeout financing.

 Sandy frequently represents purchasers of assets in Chapter 11.
-He represented a well-known mortgage lender in its efforts to negotiate and confirm a consensual orderly liquidation plan, which was highly successful and resulted in very significant distribution to unsecured creditors.
+He represented a well-known mortgage lender in it’s efforts to negotiate and confirm a consensual orderly liquidation plan, which was highly successful and resulted in very significant distribution to unsecured creditors.
 Sandy also confirmed a plan of reorganization for several car washes filed in both the Central and Eastern Districts of California.

-Over the course of his career, Sandy has represented clients in a number of significant real estate-related reorganizations, including reorganization due to real estate insolvencies; the reorganization of a financial services company that owned shopping and retail centers located in the San Fernando Valley and Las Vegas, Nevada; the reorganization of a strip mall in Encino, California; and the reorganization of a historic Beaux Arts building in downtown Los Angeles.
+Over the course of his career, Sandy has represented clients in a number of significant real estate-related reorganizations, including reorganization due to real estate insolvencies; the reorganization of a financial services company that owned shopping and retail centers located in San Fernando Valley and Las Vegas, Nevada; the reorganization of a strip mall in Encino, California; and the reorganization of a historic Beaux Arts building in downtown Los Angeles.

 Sandy and his partner were lead Creditors’ Committee counsel in a Chapter 11 case of a private equity and asset management firm based in Los Angeles, California.
 The matter was related to a real estate investment with $650 million in unsecured debt.

-Sandy is proud to have recently been elected to the board of the Pasadena Symphony and POPs and excited to participate in such a world class and worthy organization.
+Sandy is proud to have recently been elected to the board of the Pasadena Symphony and POPs, and is excited to participate in such a world class and worthy organization.
 In addition, Sandy previously served on the Executive Board of the North American Sommelier Association.
 Sandy also has a number of wine certifications, including a Certified Sommelier (WSA/NASA); Certified Specialist of Italian Wine (AIS/NASA); Certified Specialist of American Wine (NASA); Certified Specialist of Wine (CSW) — Society of Wine Educators; and Master of Sangiovese (NASA).
 Sandy completed and successfully passed the Wine Education and Management program at UCLA.
 He was a frequent guest lecturer on a number of wine topics, particularly for Piemonte, Italy.

 Prior to joining Leech Tishman, Sandy was a Partner at Robinson Diamant Brill & Klausner, a Los Angeles-based law firm focused on business bankruptcy, business commercial transactions, and litigation, as well as several other prominent firms.
 Sandy served as Judicial Clerk to the Hon.
 James R. Dooley, U.S. Bankruptcy Court, Central District of California.